 Mobile apps can be used to solve the problem of interoperability in device communications by providing a common platform at which data between the devices can be shared.
 Devices can send their data to the app and receive data from the app, without even knowing the real source of data.
 A single Smart Home Mobile App can be used to consolidate other device-specific apps on a single dashboard to provide a user-friendly interface to operate multiple home devices.

-Notifications are one of the most important features for which users are even ready to pay for.
+Notifications are one of the most important features for which users are even ready to pay.
 While away from home many feel anxious about the security of their home or leaving devices running.
-The Smart Home Mobile App should be able to push notifications regarding gas leaks or lights or doors left open etc. Information regarding the current status of devices are equally necessary, the battery life or soft updates available should all be notified to the user for implementation.
+The Smart Home Mobile App should be able to push notifications regarding gas leaks or lights or doors left open etc. Information regarding the current status of devices is equally necessary, the battery life or soft updates available should all be notified to the user for implementation.

-The user interface of Smart Home Mobile App is crucial and has to be extremely simple and user-friendly, it should not confuse user between devices leading them to switch ON or OFF wrong devices.
-The User interface should be clear and easy to comprehend, the user should be able to choose icons and color scheme so that they can familiarise with the app easily.
+The user interface of the Smart Home Mobile App is crucial and has to be extremely simple and user-friendly, it should not confuse users between devices leading them to switch ON or OFF the wrong devices.
+The User interface should be clear and easy to comprehend, the user should be able to choose icons and color schemes so that they can familiar with the app easily.

 Benjamin is the financial advisor industry’s premier cloud A.I. assistant which seamlessly integrates the software tools and data used by advisors and their teams to better service their clients.View Case Study

 Nisarg Mehta, CEO & Chairman of Techtic Solutions, is the vision of the company.
 Nisarg is active in operations in his daily routine as he is one of the key decision makers in terms of technological advancements of the company.
 He is a friendly leader with hardworking, motivating, visionary and passionate personality.